chartony/simple_repo/README.txt

 this is the readme doc
+this is the second readme changes